hammerheim-game/hammerheim-rules/5-warbands.md

 catacombs or other like skills as information provided only gave a vague area of the barracks.
 When a model First touches a crate roll a D6.
 If the result is a 1 then a trap has been activated.
-The model takes an automatic wound, but may take saves as usual.
+The model takes an automatic wound with no armour saves allowed.
 Only one trap per crate.
 There are many options of supplies to have in the crates.
 Feel free to change them to your gaming groups needs.
 Supplies The supplies are in crates.
 Each crate can be carried by a single model at normal movement rate (no running allowed).
 Two models may carry a crate, in which case they may run.
 While carrying a crate, the model may not fire any missile weapons or use any spells.
-If attacked, the crate will be dropped, ready to be carried by anyone coming into contact with it.
+Cavalry, Monstrous Infantry, and Monstrous Cavalry may carry one treasure chest with no penalty.
+Chariots and Mounted Monsters may carry any number of chests with no penalty (though they may not move in the same turn a chest is loaded into it by another warband member) If attacked, the crate will be dropped (unless the crate is in a chariot), ready to be carried by anyone coming into contact with it.
 Once a model escapes off the board with the crate, the model and crate cannot return to the board.
 Each crate in the possession of a warband at the end of the game